trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

    MY_BAKER="$(octez-client show address my_baker | head -n 1 | cut -d ' ' -f 2)"
    ```

-1. Run these commands to get the attestation rights for the baker in the current cycle:
+1. Run these commands to get the (consensus) attestation rights for the baker in the current cycle:

    1. Get the current cycle by running this command: